KannonZenetism/zenetism-field-physics/zenetism/mpx/three-horizons-of-return.md

 Innocence is not stagnation.
 A soul lacking intellectual or esoteric sophistication but possessing genuine devotion carries centropic resonance beyond the superficial strata.
 The heart orients where the mind cannot follow.

-Theon itself is not articulated — it is Awareness facing Source, nothing more.
-The simplicity of the innocent saint mirrors this: purity of orientation, not complexity of understanding, is what grants hypostatic resonance.
-Such beings integrate at DS / DM, DP / DL, or beyond — not through articulation, but through alignment.
+Theon itself is not articulated — it is Awareness facing Source, the first expansion of centropic realization.
+The simplicity of the innocent saint accords with this, not in poverty of understanding, but in purity of orientation: resonance arises from alignment, not articulation.
+Such beings integrate at DS / DM, DP / DL, or beyond through coherence of direction rather than complexity of structure.

 **On the Inverse Strata:**